Bobst Library, 70 Washington Square South

 726 Broadway, 3rd and 4th Floors

-The Wellness Exchange is available free of charge to all students and connects you to services at NYU that support your overall health and mental health needs.
-Call the number above, and responders put you in touch with professionals who can help you address day-to-day challenges and questions, as well as any crises you may encounter including depression, sexual assault, anxiety, and drug and alcohol abuse.
+The Wellness Exchange is available to all students and connects you to services that support your overall health and mental health needs.
+The Wellness Exchange is available Monday through Thursday from 9:00 a.m. to 6:00 p.m. and Friday 10:00 a.m. to 5:00 p.m.
+You can contact the Wellness Exchange 24 hours a day by calling 212-443-9999, and it puts you in touch with professionals who can help you address day-to-day challenges and questions, as well as any crises you may encounter including depression, sexual assault, anxiety, and drug and alcohol abuse.

 Public Safety provides emergency help and information 24 hours a day.
 If you need assistance, call 212-998-2222 or ask a guard.
 Public safety guards are posted in most NYU buildings and patrol the campus area.
 University buildings with green lights outside the main entrance have guards on duty 24 hours a day, and emergency call boxes are located throughout Washington Square.